larry-athey/boilermaker/Instructions/WebAPI.md

 **/ajax-livedata** - Used by the WebUI to update the second data card on the screen.

 **/ajax-settings** - Used by the WebUI to update the third data card on the screen.

+**/?data_0=** - Primarily used by the WebUI to set the operation mode of the Boilermaker.
+Passing a value of 0 sets it to Constant Power, 1 sets it to Constant Temp.